ckan/ckan/doc/theming.rst

 Create Custom Extension
 -----------------------

-This method is best for if you want to customize the HTML templates of you CKAN instance.
+This method is best for you want to customize the HTML templates of you CKAN instance.
 It's also more extensible and means you can make sure you keep your custom theme as seperate from CKAN core as possible.